bbc/html5-video-compositor/tutorial/tutorial.md

 </html>
 ```

-If that has worked successfully you should see Shia telling you "something is happening".
+If that has worked successfully you should see Shia telling you "something is happening" when you press the play button.

 The playlist object in the above code is the most basic form of playlist.
 We have an object with a property called "tracks".
 This is an array of arrays.
 The inner arrays are tracks, each of these tracks gets played in parallel.
 In the above example we only have a single track.